samyeyo/Json/README.md

 ## :small_blue_diamond:License

-Webview for LuaRT is copyright (c) 2022 Samir Tine.
+JSON for LuaRT is copyright (c) 2022 Samir Tine.
-Webview for LuaRT is open source, released under the MIT License.
+JSON for LuaRT is open source, released under the MIT License.

 See full copyright notice in the LICENSE file.

-[title]: contrib/Webview.png
+[title]: contrib/Json.png